Number of A-level students accepted on university courses drop, UCAS reveals

 A Level results: Fall in number of students accepted on university courses amid warning over grades

-Tens of thousands of pupils across England, Wales and Northern Ireland will find out their A-level and VTQ exam results on Thursday
+Tens of thousands of pupils across England, Wales and Northern Ireland are finding out their A-level and VTQ exam results on Thursday

 The total number of pupils accepted onto UK degree courses has fallen 2.6% on the same point last year, with 414,940 taking up places so far, initial UCAS figures show.

-Hundreds of thousands of students in England, Wales and Northern Ireland are receiving grades in a year when ministers in England are aiming to restore them to the pre-pandemic levels of 2019, which were lower than the last few years, with the national A-level results picture due later Thursday morning.
+Hundreds of thousands of students in England, Wales and Northern Ireland are receiving grades in a year when ministers in England are aiming to restore them to the pre-pandemic levels of 2019, which were lower than the last few years.

-The Education Secretary has insisted that A-level pupils will “still get the same access to university” as those in previous years.
-Gillian Keegan told Sky News: “The whole grading system will be back to normal and so the universities will calibrate to that.”
+With the national A-level results picture due later Thursday morning, the Education Secretary has insisted to Sky News that pupils will “still get the same access to university” as those in previous years.
+Congratulating the cohort, Gillian Keegan also told BBC Radio 4’s Today programme the latest Ucas figures showed the UK Government was “right to put the grading system back to normal”.

 Amid exams regulator Ofqual’s warnings that this year’s A-level results in England will be lower than last year, it has also been suggested that school leavers are facing more competition for university places this year due to a growth in 18-year-olds in the population and international demand.